Last Updated on June 20, 2026 by Daniel Globe

 Where to Stay: Hotels, VRBOs, and Camping

-Having satisfied your appetite, pick where you’ll lay your head—Pismo Beach’s lodging ranges from upscale beachfront comfort to no-frills stays and sandy camping under the stars.
+Now that you’ve eaten, pick where you’ll lay your head.
+Pismo Beach’s lodging ranges from upscale beachfront comfort to no-frills stays and sandy camping under the stars.
 If you want to wake to ocean surf and communal firepits, Vespera Resort gives you polished rooms and outdoor spaces that feel like a seaside retreat.
-For tighter budgets, the Sandcastle Hotel delivers value, a rooftop bar and restaurant, and easy boardwalk access so you’re never far from action.

 Sample Itineraries: One-Day, Weekend, and Family Plans

-- One-Day: Start with warm cinnamon rolls at Old West, wander the Pier’s salt-spray air, lunch at Splash Cafe, then stretch your legs on a sunset hike at Pismo Preserve — concise and soul-clearing.
+- One-Day: Start with warm cinnamon rolls at Old West, wander the Pier’s salt-spray air, lunch at Splash Cafe, then stretch your legs on a sunset hike at Pismo Preserve.
+Concise and soul-clearing.

 If you crave more grit and freedom, swap in Oceano Dunes off-roading, hike Bob Jones Trail with a picnic at Margo Dodd Park, and reward yourself with Cool Cat Cafe or Surfside Donuts.